| |

 countries have been faced with a reduction in their

-sources of revenue and in the volume of taxes they garner
+sources of revenue and in the volume of taxes they

-from traditional sources of revenue.
-Hence, enhanced
+garner from traditional sources of revenue.
+Hence,

-expenditures are often financed with larger deficits,
+enhanced expenditures are often financed with larger

-the grounds that such deficit-financed spending would
+reform.
+On the grounds that such deficit-financed

-trigger inflation, especially in the case of food items,
+spending would trigger inflation, especially in the

-it has been argued that governments, especially governments
+case of food items, it has been argued that governments,

-in developing countries should desist from relying excessively
+especially governments in developing countries should

-on deficit-financed government stimuli to combat recessions
+government stimuli to combat recessions and rising

-and rising unemployment.
-This could stall the incipient
+unemployment.
+This could stall the incipient recovery

-recovery in output and employment in these countries.
+in output and employment in these countries.